 SOX Whistleblowers are not required to show that their disclosures relate “definitively and specifically” to a federal securities law

-To be protected under SOX, an employee’s report “need not ‘definitively and specifically’ relate to one of the listed categories of fraud or securities violations in § 1514A.”[i]
+To be protected under the SOX whistleblower protection law, an employee’s report “need not ‘definitively and specifically’ relate to one of the listed categories of fraud or securities violations in § 1514A.”[i]

-Whistleblowers are protected if they show that they reasonably believed that the conduct they complained of violated one of the enumerated violations in Section 806.
+SOX whistleblowers are protected if they show that they reasonably believed that the conduct they complained of violated one of the enumerated violations in Section 806.
 Whistleblowers are not required, however, to tell management or the authorities why their beliefs are reasonable.
 Nor must their disclosures allege, prove, or approximate the elements of fraud.
+The employee “need not cite a code section he believes was violated in his communication to his employer, but [his]communication must identify the specific conduct that [he] believes to be illegal.”
+Starkey v.
+J.P.
+Morgan Chase & Co., 805 F.Supp.
+2d 45, 57 (S.D.N.Y.
+2011).

 All that SOX requires an employee to do is prove that they “reasonably believed” that their employer violated or is about to violate federal law.[ii]
 The focus here is “on the plaintiff’s state of mind rather than on the defendant’s conduct.”[iii]
 This rule is informed by the court’s recognition that, because “[m]any employees are unlikely to be trained to recognize legally actionable conduct by their employers,” an employee’s “belief” in their employer’s wrongdoing is “central” to the analysis of SOX-protected conduct.[iv]